Zentrivig/Blockout-JS/README.md

 # Blockout-JS
-A fun browser-based puzzle game
+A fun browser-based puzzle game.
+Current state: https://zentrivig.github.io/Blockout-JS/

 Whenever you click on a tile, that tile each tile adjacent to it will toggle their color